What is Parametric Rolling in Container Ships?

 Causes of Parametric Rolling

 The size of container ships is increasing drastically as companies are looking forward to monster ships; for e.g. Maersk’s Triple-E Vessels.
-The new container ships coming to the market have large bow flare and wide beam to decrease the frictional resistance which is generated when the ship fore end passes through the water, making it streamlined with the hull.
+The new container ships coming to the market have a large bow flare and wide beams to decrease the frictional resistance which is generated when the ship fore-end passes through the water, making it streamlined with the hull.

-The similar action takes place as the bow goes down in the next wave cycle resulting in synchronous motion which leads to heavy rolling up to 30 degree in a few cycles.
+A similar action takes place as the bow goes down in the next wave cycle resulting in synchronous motion which leads to heavy rolling up to 30 degrees in a few cycles.
 This type of rolling is known as Parametric rolling.

 Effects of Parametric Roll